wawr2k/macrorec/README.md

 - Built for [ok-dna](https://github.com/BnanZ0/ok-duet-night-abyss) by BnanZ0
 - Fishing logic integrated from AutoFishTask
 - Image-based navigation for improved reliability
+- **English assets provided by Maverick** - All image recognition assets (inventory buttons, menus, maps, etc.) were captured and optimized for the English client by Maverick

 ## Disclaimer